An error bound for the slender body approximation of a thin, rigid fiber sedimenting in Stokes flow: Introduction

 With the variational framework for \eqref{SB_PDE}, comparing \eqref{rigid} to \eqref{SB_PDE} is relatively straightforward.
 Using Lemma \ref{v_omega_bd}, we show that the difference between the true rigid motion \eqref{rigid} and the slender body PDE description \eqref{SB_PDE} satisfies the following lemma. \begin{lemma} Let $\X$ be as in Section \ref{geometry}.
 Given $\bm{F}$ and $\bm{T}\in \R^3$, let $(\bv^{\rm r},\bm{\omega}^{\rm r})$ be the corresponding boundary values satisfying \eqref{rigid} and let $(\bv^{\rm p},\bm{\omega}^{\rm p})$ be the boundary values satisfying \eqref{SB_PDE}.
 Then

 where $C$ depends only on $c_\Gamma$ and $\kappa_{\max}$. \end{lemma}

-The main difficulties in proving Theorem \ref{rigid_theorem} arise in comparing \eqref{SB_PDE} to \eqref{SBT_expr} - \eqref{SBT_cond2}.
-As discussed, the solvability issue for the rigid slender body approximation is addressed by assuming that we are only considering a rigid slender body approximation \eqref{SBT_expr} - \eqref{SBT_cond2} that gives rise to a force density $\bm{f}^{\rm s}\in C^1(\T)$.
-An additional difficulty arises in that in order to use the error analysis framework of \cite{closed_loop}, the line force density along the slender body must be the same for both the slender body approximation and the slender body PDE.
+The main difficulties in proving Theorem \ref{rigid_theorem} arise in comparing \eqref{SB_PDE} to \eqref{SBT_cond1} - \eqref{SBT_cond2}.
+As discussed, we assume that we are considering a rigid slender body approximation \eqref{SBT_cond1} - \eqref{SBT_cond2} that gives rise to a force density $\bm{f}^{\rm s}\in C^1(\T)$.
+A difficulty is that in order to use the error analysis framework of \cite{closed_loop}, the line force density along the slender body must be the same for both the slender body approximation and the slender body PDE.
 Therefore we need to define yet another intermediary PDE. \\

-Given $\bm{f}^{\rm s}\in C^1(\T)$ satisfying \eqref{SBT_expr} - \eqref{SBT_cond2} for given $\bm{F}$ and $\bm{T}\in \R^3$, we define $\bu^{\rm p,s}$ as the solution to the PDE:
+Given $\bm{f}^{\rm s}\in C^1(\T)$ satisfying \eqref{SBT_cond1} - \eqref{SBT_cond2} for given $\bm{F}$ and $\bm{T}\in \R^3$, we define $\bu^{\rm p,s}$ as the solution to the PDE: